iGentAI/ferrous/docs/TEST_RESULTS.md

 ## Executive Summary

 The Ferrous Redis-compatible server has been successfully implemented through Phase 4, with significant features now complete.
 All core functionality tests passed, demonstrating 100% protocol compatibility for implemented commands.
 The server remained stable under stress testing, including high-throughput pipeline operations and concurrent client scenarios.
 Performance tests show excellent results compared to Redis, with some operations exceeding Redis performance in pipelined mode.
 Recently implemented features including master-slave replication, SLOWLOG, MONITOR, CLIENT commands, and memory tracking are fully functional and pass all tests.
-The Lua scripting implementation has been significantly improved, with a working cjson.encode function, though some limitations remain with complex table field operations.
+The Lua scripting implementation has been significantly improved with the new GIL-based approach, successfully addressing previous issues with KEYS/ARGV access and redis.call/pcall functionality.

 ## Test Environment